From MySQL to XML with PHP

 $row_current = $row_previous = null;

-// set MySQL username and password
+// set MySQL username/password and connect to the database

 $db_cn = mysql_pconnect('localhost', 'username', 'password');